perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 install on your own Linux server.
 Then you run the server and configure client machines to use that server instead of the default service.
 This may add more security, but you'll want to think about redundancy and availability.
-For example, the [tmate.io]{.cf .ic} address resolves to multiple backend servers, ensuring high availability.
+For example, the [tmate.io] address resolves to multiple backend servers, ensuring high availability.
 If you want to ensure continuity, you'll want to configure your environment in a similar way.